Webby980/deploy-lambda-skeleton/README.md

 - Replace all occurrences of `rename_me` with your resource name

+- Push changes to git

+- Add project in CircleCI

+- Add environment variables and AWS credentials to circleCI project

 ## Adding a new method

 - Copy `./api-endpoints/tf-state-get.tf` and rename to `tf-state-{method}.tf`